Monday, September 15, 2025

 • Inexpensive & simple, often also usable offline

-Disadvantage: Does not respond to actual drinking behavior
+Disadvantage: Does not react to actual drinking behavior

 • Intelligent drinking vessels (Smart Bottles & Cups)